Date: August 16, 2017

 The door above looks like it could swing open and the hinges have been placed where you expect to see them– at the top and bottom, plus an intermediate rail.
 Look closely and you can see the strap hinges fit in the space above the overhead door section break.
 The extra step to get an arched strap hinge for the top really accents the arched window section.
 The pull handles complete the swing door look.
 Neat, clean, and logical.

-The double door above looks okay but doesn’t follow our guidelines.
+The double door on the left looks okay but doesn’t follow our guidelines.
 The hardware on this door provides only two pull handles, which would make you believe that this door as a very wide single door.
 Also, the strap hinges are not long enough to be believable if the doors truly swung open.
 It is not unreasonable to expect this door to slide away in halves but it is very hard to imagine this door actually swinging open in only two parts.

-Here is the same door with a different hardware configuration.
+On the right is the same door with a different hardware configuration.
 If you follow our rules of thumb, the updated hardware looks realistic as two swing doors and the strap hinges fit the 1/4 -1/3 guideline.
 If you ignore the single arched top, it is much more believable as two side-by-side swing style doors.
 Note: there are no top strap hinges because they don’t fit logically on the single arch top.

 Typical garage hardware mistakes include: